UMDBPP/PacketRaven/README.md

                         burst altitude to use for prediction (m) --prediction-descent-rate PREDICTION_DESCENT_RATE
-                        descent rate to use for prediction (m/s) --prediction-api PREDICTION_API
+                        descent rate to use for prediction (m/s) --prediction-float-altitude PREDICTION_FLOAT_ALTITUDE
+                        float altitude to use for prediction (m) --prediction-float-end-time PREDICTION_FLOAT_END_TIME
+                        float end time to use for prediction --prediction-api PREDICTION_API
                         API URL to use for prediction (one of ['https://predict.cusf.co.uk/api/v1/', 'https://predict.lukerenegar.com/api/v1.1/'])